No Philippines Passports Fil-Heritage Athletes = NO RANKING NO RECORDS

 What is wrong if Kristina Knott is half Filipino?

-she works very hard to be where she is and represent the country.
-I respect them both Lydia and Kristina Knott but those are different eras.
+She works very hard to be where she is and represent the country.
+I respect both Lydia and Kristina Knott, but those are different eras.

 Kristina Knott is also Filipino by blood.

-It disappoints me quite a bit to see comments regarding Kristina Knott’s recent 11.27 Philippine National and South East Asian Record.
+It disappoints me quite a bit to see Kristina Knott’s recent 11.27 Philippine National and southeast Asian Record comments.

 “She is not Pinoy”